Blondhino/RssReader/README.md

 # RssReader

-RssReader is a Kotlin Multiplatform (KMP) application designed to help users manage and view content from their favorite RSS feeds.
+RssReader is a Kotlin Multiplatform Mobile(KMM) application designed to help users manage and view content from their favorite RSS feeds.
 The app supports both Android and iOS platforms and uses modern technologies to provide a seamless experience, including offline-first functionality for data caching and viewing without mobile data.

 ---